nickserv/danamccurdy.com/_posts/2015-3-13-our-teachers.md

 And yet, a true teacher
 is simply a facilitator,
-one who makes the process
+one who eases
-of learning easier.
+the process of learning.

 A teacher is a bridge
 between the teachings and the student,